 Push token update period

 Swrve performs several batch jobs throughout the day to find users with push device tokens registered and then loads any new device tokens into the push notification system.
 Therefore, it can take up to six hours to add non-QA users to the system, depending on factors such as when the batch job is run and your company’s time zone.
-The number of devices that appears on the Overview screen of the new push campaign workflow is updated regularly to include new users.
+The estimated audience size that displays on the Audience block of the push campaign builder is updated regularly to include new users.
 However, they may not be immediately available to send push notifications to, depending on the timing of the batch run (this does not apply to testing push notifications on QA devices).

 - Create a new push notification campaign.
-For more information, see Creating push notifications.
+For more information, see Creating a multi-platform push campaign.

 - Send quick, breaking news-type notifications to a predefined audience of users.
 For more information, see Quick push notifications.

 - Personalize your push notification content using custom user properties.
-For more information, see Personalizing push notifications.
+For more information, see Campaign personalization.

 - A/B test the content of your message to compare conversion rates.
 For more information, see A/B testing push notifications.